a pretty neat philosophy in four words

 Lyrically: Don’t Worry Be Happy by Bobby McFerrin

 “I wanted everybody to take a hold of themselves when things aren’t going so well.
-Everybody’s got that trouble,” said McFerrin about the meaning behind the lyrics of “Don’t Worry Be Happy.”
+Everybody’s got that trouble,” McFerrin said.

 Here’s a little song I wrote